JamesClonk/k8s-infrastructure/README.md

 ## Installation ❗️

 Installation?
 There's nothing to install here.
-Just run the steps as mentioned above in *Quick start* and off you go, your very own personal Kubernetes cluster will be deployed on Hetzner Cloud. 🥳
+Just run the steps as mentioned above in "**Quick start**" and off you go, your very own personal Kubernetes cluster will be deployed on Hetzner Cloud. 🥳

 ## Configuration 🛠️